Period allowed for questioning: Victorian offences

 The person should be advised which points to emphasise and which points might go against them.
 There can be no legal objection to the deletion of damaging points in the statement, as the person is under no obligation to furnish evidence for the police.
 The person should be advised against the use of legal terminology, as this may cast doubts on the authenticity of the statement.
 The statement should be brief, and include only those points favourable to the person.

 If the person maintains innocence, that should be stated clearly.
 Note that such a statement may bind the person to a later course of action in how their defence is conducted, and so this must be carefully considered.
-For example, the false denial of a fact that the The party presenting evidence in court on behalf of the state or Commonwealth government against a person accused of committing a crime.
-Also called the Crown. is later able to prove before a court might be very damaging, even though it might not have seemed very significant at the time the statement was made.
+For example, the false denial of a fact that the prosecution is later able to prove before a court might be very damaging, even though it might not have seemed very significant at the time the statement was made.

 The statement should conclude by stating that the person has been advised of their legal rights and does not wish to say anything further at this time.
 It should be dated and signed.
-Where appropriate, it should also state that a signed copy has been lodged with a A legal practitioner (lawyer) who sees clients and opens files to deal with their legal matters but usually does not appear in court.
-See also barrister. or some other person for safekeeping.
+Where appropriate, it should also state that a signed copy has been lodged with a solicitor or some other person for safekeeping.

 When a person presents a prepared statement to the police, it is common for the police to record the interview.
 They will generally require the person to read their prepared statement, and ask them to confirm the truth and accuracy of the statement.
 The police are likely to then ask further questions about the content of the statement, and other aspects of the allegations arising from their investigation.